 The Virtual Users used in the test are spread among all the available Load Generators.
 All the Load Generators generate the same number of Virtual Users by default.

 Increasing the load factor proportionally increases the number of Virtual Users created by each Load Generator.
 For example, where NeoLoad needs to creates five more Virtual Users and Load Generator A has a load factor of "3" and Load Generator B a load factor of "2", A will create three Virtual Users and B will create two.
 The more powerful machines may be configured to create a greater number of Virtual Users.

 Automatically update Load Generators

-In the Advanced Host Configuration dialog box, the Version tab allows updating Load Generators.
+In the Advanced Host Configuration dialog box, the Information tab allows updating Load Generators.

 A NeoLoad Controller can automatically update obsolete Load Generators (orange indicator in the list).
 This is particularly useful after a Controller update.

 When the test is launched, NeoLoad checks the versions of the Load Generators being used and prompts the user to update those that are obsolete.
 Once the Load Generators have been updated, the test continues as normal.